VLCTechHub/VLCTechHub-site/README.md

 VLCTechHub association promotes local technical communities, encourage quality jobs and (co)organices events to help improve diversity, cooperation and make technological knowledge accessible to more people.
 It organices the event [VLCTechFest](https://vlctechfest.org) once a year.

-This repository is the website https://vlctechhub.org, built with the static generator Metalsmith and consiming [VLCTechHub API](https://github.com/VLCTechHub/VLCTechHub-api) in the building phase.
+This repository is the website https://vlctechhub.org, built with the static generator Metalsmith and consuming [VLCTechHub API](https://github.com/VLCTechHub/VLCTechHub-api) in the building phase.

 ## 🚀 How to build this site